zaius/docs/lib/learn/pipelines/04_packaging.md

 The static html files will be copied into the `$WERCKER_OUTPUT_DIR` folder readying them for the deployment pipeline.

+In the next section we will have a closer look at steps.

 [&lsaquo; Using env vars](/learn/pipelines/03_using-env-vars.html "nav previous pipelines") [Steps &rsaquo;](/learn/steps/01_introduction.html "nav next steps")